JoshuaDouce/today-i-learned/Kafka/Kafka_Intro.md

   - Value
   - Timestamp
   - Metadata headers (optional)
+- **Broker** a server that manages and distributes events, stores and serves data to consumers.
 - **Producers** are those client applications that publish (write) events to Kafka
 - **Consumers** are those that subscribe to (read and process) these events
   - Kafka provides various guarantees such as the ability to process events exactly-once.